ncatlab/nlab-content/pages/1/3/4/0/431/content.md

 * There are multiple inequivalent constructive definitions of a [[field]], because of the axioms "every _nonzero_ element has an inverse" and $0 \neq 1$.

-* Without excluded middle or countable choice, the Dedekind [[real numbers]] and the Cauchy real numbers are no longer the same.
+* Without excluded middle or countable choice, the Dedekind [[real number]]s and the Cauchy real numbers are no longer the same.
 From a topos-theoretic viewpoint, the Dedekind reals are usually the "correct" notion to study.
 See also (Bridges et al, 1998).

 +--{.query}